Killing of Robert Dziekański: Law enforcement response

-The response from law enforcement has been mixed.
-Law enforcement professionals have featured prominently in the media criticizing the RCMP's handling of the situation and the aftermath.
+The response from law enforcement was mixed.
+Law enforcement professionals have featured prominently in the media criticizing RCMP handling of the situation and the aftermath.
 The Ottawa Police, the first Ontario police force to adopt the Taser, held a Taser demonstration for reporters to illustrate their safety.
-Both the Toronto Police and the Royal Newfoundland Constabulary, meanwhile, have put large orders of Tasers for their front-line officers on hold.
+Both the Toronto Police and the Royal Newfoundland Constabulary, meanwhile, put large orders of Tasers for their front-line officers on hold.

 Investigation

-Braidwood Inquiry (2009–2010)
+Braidwood Inquiry (2008–2010)

-The Braidwood Inquiry was established by the Government of British Columbia and headed by retired Court of Appeal of British Columbia and Court of Appeal of the Yukon Territory Justice Thomas R. Braidwood to "inquire into and report on the use of conducted energy weapons" and to "inquire into and report on the death of Mr. Dziekanski."
-After two delays, the Braidwood Commission began proceedings on January 19, 2009, investigating the circumstances surrounding Dziekański's death.
+The Braidwood Inquiry was established by the Government of British Columbia and headed by retired Court of Appeal of British Columbia and Court of Appeal of Yukon Justice Thomas R. Braidwood to "inquire into and report on the use of conducted energy weapons" and to "inquire into and report on the death of Mr. Dziekanski."
+After two delays, the Braidwood Commission began proceedings in February 2008, investigating the circumstances surrounding Dziekański's death.
 Commission counsel Art Vertlieb said that the involved RCMP officers, Constable Millington, Constable Bentley, Constable Rundel, and Corporal Robinson, would be summoned to appear before the inquiry and could face findings of misconduct.
 Constable Gerry Rundel and Constable Bill Bentley testified at the Inquiry the week of February 23, 2009, and Constable Kwesi Millington testified there the following week.
 The fourth and supervising RCMP officer, Corporal Benjamin Robinson, testified beginning March 23, 2009.

-Commissioner Braidwood made criminal allegations against the four Mounties and their counsel thought that he had no such power and so in June 2009 launched a lawsuit in the B.C.
-Supreme Court, which was ultimately unsuccessful.
+Commissioner Braidwood made criminal allegations against the four Mounties.
+The Mounties' counsel thought he had no such power and launched a lawsuit in the B.C.
+Supreme Court; this was ultimately unsuccessful.

 On 18 June 2010 the long-awaited Braidwood report was released.
 It concluded the RCMP were not justified in using the Taser, and that the officers later deliberately misrepresented their actions to investigators.
 Braidwood said he would leave any further questions about possible charges against the officers for the Crown to decide, and added: